An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Acknowledgments

 \section{Acknowledgments}

-We are grateful to early discussions about \emph{JWST} with R. Bezanson.
+We thank the anonymous referee for a timely report that allowed us to clarify several important aspects of the manuscript.
+We are grateful for early discussions about \emph{JWST} with R. Bezanson.
 J.E.G. and A.D.G acknowledges support from NSF/AAG grant\# 1007094, and J.E.G. also acknowledges support from NSF/AAG grant \# 1007052.